scipy-conference/scipy_proceedings/papers/dillon_niederhut/paper.rst

 Single imputation, or using a feature mean or median as replacement for missing data, results in biased coefficients and significantly larger model errors no matter what kind of process created the missingness in the dataset (Fig. :ref:`mean-imputing`).
 As such, it is our recommendation that it not be used.
 However, in this set of experiments single imputation did produce smaller biases in model features that were not missing any data.

 We were surprised by the poor performance of expectation maximization during the experiment given the widespread evidence of its effectiveness in prior literature [shah-et-al-2014]_.
-This discrepancy could be due to a mistake in the design of the experiment, or due to the algorithms implementation in impyute.
-As far as we are aware, well-tested multiple imputation libraries like MICE [vanbuuren-groothuisoudshoorn-2011]_, Amelia  [blackwell-honaker-king-2017]_, and MissForest [stekhoven-buhlmann-2012]_, have yet to be directly ported to Python.
+This discrepancy could be due to a mistake in the design of the experiment, or due to the algorithm's implementation in impyute.
+As far as we are aware, well-tested multiple imputation libraries like MICE [vanbuuren-groothuisoudshoorn-2011]_, Amelia  [blackwell-honaker-king-2017]_, and MissForest [stekhoven-buhlmann-2012]_, have yet to be directly ported to Python [#]_.

 .. figure:: img/df_x_by_size.png
    :figclass: bht

    Changes in the coefficient of x by the size of the total dataset. :label:`df-x-by-size`

 As a final comment, we often hear that the solution for missing values is simply to collect more data.
-However, unless this additional data collection explcitly addresses missingness by correcting the acquisition process (per Inglis), the additional data has the paradoxical effect of making the biases *worse*.
-The expected magnitude of the bias does not change with data size |---| this is goverened by the missingness regime and the fraction of missing data.
+However, unless this additional data collection explicitly addresses missingness by correcting the acquisition process (per Inglis), the additional data has the paradoxical effect of making the biases *worse*.
+The expected magnitude of the bias does not change with data size |---| this is governed by the missingness regime and the fraction of missing data.
 However, the variance in the bias across repeated experiments will shrink, leading to confidence in the estimated coefficients that is both misplaced and inflated (fig. :ref:`df-x-by-size`).

 Guidelines
 ----------

-We include here guidelines for researchers to use when handling missing data to ensure that it is done safey.
+We include here guidelines for researchers to use when handling missing data to ensure that it is done safely.

 1. Try to construct your acquisition step such that there will not be missing values.
-This may involve following up with individual cases to find why they are nonpresent, so plan to track to provenance of your data.
+This may involve following up with individual cases to find why they are non present, so plan to track to provenance of your data.
 2. In addition to your primary features of interest, collect data that are known to be causally related or correlated.
 These are called auxiliary features and will help you establish the missingness regime for your data and generate realistic estimates for missing values if needed.
 3. Once your data have been collected, examine them for patterns of missingness.
 A common approach is to build a missingness indicator for each feature with missing values, and run pairwise correlations against other features in the dataset.
-This is more effective with good auxilliary features.
+This is more effective with good auxiliary features.
 4. If you are 100% sure that your missingness is MCAR, you have the option of using listwise deletion, keeping in mind that this should not be done for analyses with low statistical power.
 5. Otherwise use a modern multiple imputation technique like MICE or MO, and generate 5-10 imputed datasets.
-Be sure to create any derived features that you plan on including in your final model before you do this.
+Be sure to create any derived features that you plan on including in your final model before the imputation step.
 6. Run the rest of your analysis as planned for each of the imputed datasets, and report the average parameters of all of the imputed models.
 7. When you report your results, include the fraction of missing values, the pattern of missing values, and the strategy used to handle them.
 If your imputed models have widely diverging results, you should report descriptive statistics for any parameters that are highly variable.

 Case Study
 ----------

 We can illustrate the use of these guidelines with a real-world case study.
 The data we'll use is from Scott Cole's open source dataset on burrito quality in San Diego[#]_.
-The dataset consists of approximately 400 ratings of burritos from a variety of establishments within San Diego, where the ratings for each burrito include five point Likert scores for overall quality, cost, mean, uniformity, salsa, and wrap.
-The dataset also includes indicator variables for the various ingredients in the burritos, including ones you might expect like beans and avocado, and others that are more surprising, like sushi and taquitos.
+The dataset consists of approximately 400 ratings of burritos from different restaurants within San Diego, where the ratings for each burrito include five point Likert scores for overall quality, cost, mean, uniformity, salsa, and wrap (the tortilla).
+The dataset also includes indicator variables for the presence of various ingredients in the burritos, including common ingredients like beans and avocado, and uncommon ones, like sushi and taquitos.

 The indicator variables were recoded to work with scikit-learn, and the Likert scores were normalized on a per-rater basis to increase the inter-rater reliability.
 This brought the dataset down to an effective size of 231 observations.
 We then used a decision tree (with no hyperparameter tuning) to generate a reference model for predicting overall burrito quality given the individual ratings and presence/absence of ingredients.